manuparra/dlaas/docs/storage/README.md

-# NFS Storage on RSE and Workers Nodes (Kubernetes
+# NFS Storage on RSE and Workers Nodes (on Kubernetes nodes)

 Overall steps: